-In 1976 NASA conducted a research mission on Mars called Viking.
+In 1976, NASA conducted a research mission on Mars called Viking.
 It was an experiment of sending special robots to the red planet and it was aimed to detect extraterrestrial life.
-Thirty six years later an international team of mathematicians and other scientists concluded that the mission had actually discover traces of life on Mars!
+Thirty-six years later, an international team of mathematicians and other scientists concluded that the mission could have actually discovered traces of life on Mars!

 In fact, biologist Joseph Miller argues that a human mission to Mars is necessary to check the results of that experiment.
 A tiny camera is enough to record the movement of bacteria on the surface of the planet.

-The researches found a close correlation between the complexity of the experiment results and the terrestrial biological datasets.
-It might mean that the samples from the Vikings are more likely to have biological character rather than purely geological.
+The researchers found a close correlation between the complexity of the experiment results and the terrestrial biological datasets.
+It might mean that the samples from the Vikings are more likely to be of biological nature rather than purely geological one.